iamazeem/zsv-playground/README.md

 >
 > `zsv-playground` itself statically serves [Bootstrap
 > v5.3.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) (CSS
-> only) for UI with some JavaScript for input validation and for a better UX.
+> only) for UI, [HTMX v1.9.10](https://htmx.org/) to communicate with server,
+> and some JavaScript for input validation for a better UX.
+The only thing that
-> The only thing that it downloads to work with is `zsv`.
+> it downloads to work with is `zsv`.

 ## Limitations